numcommand/num/README.md

     mean                        The arithmetic mean a.ka. average.
     average                     "

+    meanest                     The value closest to the mean.

     median                      The median.
     med                         "

-    middle                      The middle value i.e. closest to the mean. mid                         "
+    median-low                  The low median.
+    med-low                     "

+    median-high                 High median of data.
+    med-high                    "

     mode                        The first mode or NAN.
     modes                       All modes or NAN.